marieparet/groupomania/README.md

 ## What did I learn ?

-Building a social network from scratch allowed me to apply all my backend and frontend knowledge to the development of an entire application.
+This project allowed me to apply all my backend and frontend knowledge to the development of an entire application from scratch.